hapijs/joi/API.md

 ### `defaults(fn)`

-Creates a new Joi instance that will apply defaults onto newly created schemas through the use of the `fn` function that takes exactly one argument, the schema being created.
+Creates a new **joi** instance that will apply defaults onto newly created schemas through the use of the `fn` function that takes exactly one argument, the schema being created.

 The function must always return a schema, even if untransformed.